 Hello!
 We are glad you found us and hope this page will help you to get to know us.
 You are very welcome here!

 Unitarianism is a liberal religion that promotes respect for all people regardless of their religious beliefs, sexual orientation, race, age or gender.
 We support each other’s individual search for truth and meaning.
-In spite of our Diverse Beliefs, we are united by our Shared Values as summarized in our Seven Principles.
+In spite of our Diverse Beliefs, we are united by our Shared Values as summarized in our Eight Principles.
 These Principles guide us as we strive to live purposeful, compassionate lives:

 As Unitarians, we affirm and promote these Principles which guide our actions: